Jubatian/rrpge-spec/specs/acc_arch.rst

               |
               V
     +-------------------+
-    |  Read AND/OR mask | Applies the Read AND & OR masks on each pixel
+    |   Pixel AND mask  | Applies the Pixel AND mask on each pixel
     +-------------------+
               |
               V